Macarious-GK/DevSecOps_Self_Intern/kustomize/kustomize.md

 #### Kustomization.yaml
 - This file exist in the base and layers folders
 - Cotain 2 main sections:
-    - resourses: the resourses files that we will apply our customzation on it
+    - resources: the resources files that we will apply our customization on it
-        - contain path to resourses
+        - contain path to resources
-        - path to folder that contain kustomization.yaml that point to resourses
+        - path to folder that contain kustomization.yaml that point to resources
-    - customization that we need to do on the resourses
+    - customization that we need to do on the resources

 ### Transformer
 - This is a predefined transformations